Unseen Jackson film valued at $6-8 million goes unsold

 LONDON Previously unseen footage of Michael Jackson's 1993 "Dangerous" tour, which had been expected to fetch 4-5 million pounds ($6.2-7.8 million) failed to sell at auction in Britain on Saturday.

-"At this stage it has not sold," said a spokesman for The Fame Bureau auctioneers, who specialise in pop memorabilia.
+"At this stage it has not sold," said a spokesman for The Fame Bureau auctioneers, who specialize in pop memorabilia.
 "We are still talking to people, but online it did not sell."

 The fact that a successful buyer may not be able to use the film for commercial purposes may have dampened demand given the hefty asking price, but the spokesman played down the copyright dispute.